Search and rescue

 Donate an old car to DFES

-RAC Rescue provides vital search and rescue and critical care medical services to people 24 hours a day, every day of the year.
-The crew of RAC Rescue have saved hundreds of lives.
+RAC Rescue provides vital search and rescue and critical care medical services to the WA community 24 hours a day, every day of the year.
+The crew of RAC Rescue have rescued thousands of people since the service first began in 2003.

 Find out more